← Back to Blog

 Honest review means calling out the gaps.

 1. It does not connect to live external data.
 Claude for Excel reads whatever is already in your workbook.
 It has no direct access to market data feeds, live API connections, or external databases.
-If you need live pricing or real-time metrics in your model, you'll need a separate data connector or Claude Cowork with browser access.
+If you need live pricing or real-time metrics in your model, you'll need a separate data connector or the broader Claude Cowork with access to your browser and other tools.

 2. It does not write complex VBA macros reliably.
 Claude can write basic VBA and Power Query M code, but it is not a coding agent.
-For complex Excel automation, Claude Code in the terminal is the better tool.
+For complex automation inside Excel, Claude Code in the terminal is the better tool.
 Claude for Excel is designed for knowledge-work users, not developers.

 How to install Claude for Excel.